Thirumalai23013035/2b_SLIDING_WINDOW_PROTOCOL/README.md

 # 2b IMPLEMENTATION OF SLIDING WINDOW PROTOCOL
 ## AIM
+To write a python program to implement of sliding window protocol.

 ## ALGORITHM:
 1. Start the program.
 2. Get the frame size from the user